Course Title: Programming Bootcamp 2

 Overview of Learning Activities

-This course will be facilitated in a bootcamp learning style, which is an intensive mode teaching approach based around workshops. over a period of 4 or 5 weeks.
+This course will be facilitated in a bootcamp learning style, which is an intensive mode teaching approach based around workshops over a period of 5 weeks.
+Delivery may be face-to-face, online or a mix of both.

 Overview of Learning Resources